-In this post, I am sharing how to find long-term clients as a freelancer, and turn one-off projects into long-term, repeated business!
+Are you a Freelancer, Blogger or Social Media Manager?
+In this post, I am sharing how to find long-term clients for your business.
+Once you are able to switch one-off projects into a long-term repeated business you can start growing your business!

 Let’s get into it!

 Why long-term clients are better than a one-off?